 git fixes 1234567

 For example, the command below will append a line to the last commit message:

-With the alias configuration file installed, you get an alias to extract the changelog:
+With the alias configuration file installed, changelogs can be extracted by running the following:

 git changelog --since="1 Jan 2017" git changelog <commit hash>